subramanyamdvss/graphics-editor-in-c/README.md

   dependencies required:

-  	you need a linux based operating system with graphics.h installed using SDL follow [these](http://askubuntu.com/questions/525051/how-do-i-use-graphics-h-in-ubuntu) instructions
+  	you need a linux based operating system with graphics.h installed using SDL .
+Follow  instructions in this link http://askubuntu.com/questions/525051/how-do-i-use-graphics-h-in-ubuntu